vmarko10/faq-api/README.md

 ## Overview <a name="overview">

-This api is created for a frequently asked quetions site.<br>
+This api is created for a frequently asked quetions site with nestjs.<br>
 I used postgresql as database.<br>

 ### Features